Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

 \subsection{Cosmological Constraints}

-Apart from the constraints coming from flavour physics and the $W$ and $Z$-pole observables, we also have studied cosmological constraints.
-Below we discuss constraints coming from Big Bang Nucleosynthesis and the condition of thermal equilibrium, which sets a lower limit on the couplings in parameter space. \paragraph{$ \underline{\text{Big Bang Nucleosynthesis}} $ : } Suppose the dominant decay modes of the DM is into spin-0 particles.
-In that case, these spin-0 particles need to decay rapidly enough before Big Bang Nucleosynthesis (BBN) to prevent changes in the expansion rate and the entropy density during BBN or the destruction of certain elements.
+Apart from the constraints coming from flavour physics and the $W$ and $Z$-pole observables, we have also studied cosmological constraints.
+Below, we discuss constraints coming from Big Bang Nucleosynthesis and the condition of thermal equilibrium, which sets a lower limit on the couplings in parameter space. \paragraph{\underline{\bf Big Bang Nucleosynthesis :}} If the dominant annihilation of the DM particles is into spin-0 particles, these particles need to decay rapidly enough before Big Bang Nucleosynthesis (BBN) to prevent changes in the expansion rate and the entropy density during BBN or the destruction of certain elements.
 Being long-lived, the spin-0 particle $S$ may affect the universe's early history.
 If $S$ had been in thermal equilibrium and decayed around or later than about a second after the Big Bang, the produced particles would affect BBN \cite{Steigman:2012ve,Kaplinghat:2013yxa}.
-Although calculating precise constraints is challenging, such constraints become less significant if the average lifetime of the spin-0 particle is less than 1 second.
+Although calculating precise constraints is challenging, such constraints become less significant if the average lifetime of the spin-0 particle is less than 1 second \cite{Kolb:1990vq, Kahlhoefer:2017umn, Dolan:2014ska}.
 However, the constraints are severe for very small masses of $S$ and become less constraining for higher masses.
-The expression for the decay width of the spin-0 mediator is discussed previously in eq. \eqref{eq:Sdecayff}.
-This constraint will give us a lower limit on the couplings of our interest.
-As can be seen from the expression of decay width, with increasing the mass of the mediator, decay width increases.
-That is why constraint is more important for the lower mass region of the mediator.